mmfrenkel/TicTacToeGame/README.md

   "isDraw": false
 }
 ```
+If player 1 already exists on the gameboard then the user is notified that they need to go to either `/joingame`, ask Player 1 for the join url, or start a new game `/newgame`.

 * `GET /joingame`: Allows player 2 to join the gameboard, assigns whatever piece player 1 did not take, and redirects player 2 to their game board.
 This offically allows the game to commence, as the updated gameboard configuration is broadcast to both users.
+If there are already 2 players on the board, the user will be notified that the game board is full and they should visit `/newgame` to start a new game.
 * `POST /move/:playerId`: Allows a player specified by their `playerId` to make a move on the gameboard, where the move itself is specified in the following format:`x=0&y=0`, where this specifies a move to (0, 0).
 Once the player has made a move, erronous moves are reported back to the user and updates to the gameboard configuration are broadcast to both users.

 ## Development